martinkiefer/join-kde/README.md

   *  psycopg2
 5. A recent version of the boost C++ library.
 We used version 1.64.0.
 6. A GPU that supports OpenCL and an according OpenCL SDK.
 An OpenCL-capable CPU and an according OpenCL SDK will do as well, but note that our code is designed for GPUs.
+7. A recent version of gnuplot is required to create experiment plots.
+We used version 5.0 (Patchlevel 6).

 ## Setup
 1. Create an initial database folder and an initial database using the initdb and the createdb command.